-Our Audit Committee is established pursuant to our By-Laws and the Audit Committee Charter adopted by the Board of Directors and last reaffirmed by it on January 28, 2009.
-A copy of our Audit Committee Charter is available at our website (www.dovermotorsports.com) under the heading Investor Relations.
+Our Audit Committee is established pursuant to our By-Laws and the Audit Committee Charter adopted by the Board of Directors and last reaffirmed by it on January 27, 2010.
+A copy of our Audit Committee Charter is attached to this Proxy Statement as Exhibit A and is also available at our website (www.dovermotorsports.com) under the heading Investor Relations.